PowerAppsDarren/PowerFxSnippets/TEMPLATE.md

 # NEW_TOPIC_GOES_HERE

-This is some YAML you can paste into your canvas Power Apps applciation that will
+This is some YAML you can paste into your canvas Power Apps applciation.

 ## Add This to Your Application